jgz/tpl-kube-ubuntu12-php5/README.md

-# Template Project for PHP5 -> Kubernetes
+# Template Project for PHP5 -> Kubernetes/Ducker

-This project serves as a template for transitioning old websites that require php5 to containers that can run in a modern kubernetes cluster. this should conflict
+This project serves as a template for transitioning old websites that require php5 to containers that can run in a modern kubernetes/ducker cluster.

 Local development is supported by docker compose.